-Spore Species Identification- The images were analyzed to identify the AMF species present.
-Gigasporaceae spores were distinguished from other AMF species, such as Glomeraceae, based on size, with Gigasporaceae spores measuring >150 $\mu$ m and Glomeraceae spores <150 $\mu$ m.
+Spore Species Identification- The images were analyzed to identify the AMF functional groups present (i.e. Gigasporaceae and Glomeraceae).
+Gigasporaceae spores were distinguished from Glomeraceae based on size, with Gigasporaceae spores typically measuring > 150 μ m and Glomeraceae spores < 150 μ m [37-39].